 - Black Plot: The black line can be configured as either the load line of the vehicle, or the % grade hill that the system will climb at steady state.
 The load line is the default choice, and it directly shows the amount of power necessary to move the vehicle under the selected conditions (grade hill, vehicle weight, wind speed etc.).
 As you increase the grade hill you are climbing, or switch to a less aerodynamic vehicle, you can see the load curve rise quite steeply at increasing speeds.
 The %Grade option conveniently shows in a single plot the speed at which you'd expect to climb any given grade of hill.
 In a glance you can see that a given setup will climb a 10% grade at 8kph, 5% grade at 19 kph, 3% at 28 kph etc. It's pretty cool and underutilized.

 Cursor Bar and Text Data

-By default, right after each calculation the simulator will draw a dashed vertical cursor that coincides with the point where the output power of the motor intersects the load line of the vehicle.
-This is the expected steady-state cruising speed for that particular arrangement with no human pedal input.
-The table underneath the simulator shows the numeric performance values of the system at this point.
+By default, right after each calculation the simulator will draw a dashed vertical cursor that coincides with the point where the output power of the motor plus the human is equal to the load line of the vehicle.
+This is the expected steady-state cruising speed for that particular arrangement, below this speed you'll be accelerating and above this speed you will be slowing down.

 The numeric data is grouped into 3 categories: